-- SMFG's IR Department will monitor and manage the allocation of proceeds once a year using an internal system. - The net proceeds from the Green Bonds will be extended to SMBC in a form of an inter-group loan.
+- SMFG's IR Department will monitor and manage the allocation of proceeds once a year using an internal system. - The net proceeds from the green finance will be extended to SMBC in a form of an inter-group loan.
 The Group intends to complete the allocation of proceeds to the Eligible Green Projects within 36 months after the issuance of the green bond.
-Pending allocation, unallocated proceeds will be invested in overnight or other short-term financial instruments. - SMFG/SMBC allocate any of their Green Bond proceeds to projects that have been sold, prepaid, amortised or have otherwise become ineligible will be reallocated to other Eligible Green Projects as soon as practically possible. - Sustainalytics considers the Group's process for the management of proceeds to be in line with market practice.
+Pending allocation, unallocated proceeds will be invested in overnight or other short-term financial instruments. - SMFG/SMBC commit to allocating any of their green finance proceeds to projects that have been sold, prepaid, amortised or have otherwise become ineligible will be reallocated to other Eligible Green Projects as soon as practically possible. - Sustainalytics considers the Group's process for the management of proceeds to be in line with market practice.